PreciousEddy/Scalable-and-Secure-Web-Application-Architecture/README.md

 # Scalable and Secure Web Application
-*Scalable and Secure Web Application Architecture
-This repository contains the Terraform scripts that you need to create a scalable and secure web application architecture on AWS.*
+*This repository contains the Terraform scripts that you need to create a scalable and secure web application architecture on AWS.*

 ---